TimothyJones/trecresults/README.md

     Results map[int64]ResultList
 }
 ```
-Type definition for a result file
-The result file supports multiple topics
+The result file contains a map of all the result lists, indexed by topic ID.